Florence Namaganda

 Supporting and honoring mothers, enabling them to provide the best care for their children with disabilities.

-Make a donation for Florence to put where it’s needed most or contact jo@justpeoples.org to learn more about how you can support Florence’s work.
+Make a donation for Florence to put where it’s needed most or check out her latest projects below.